Ibraheem Ahmed

 func main() {

-// create the neccessary channels
+// create the necessary channels

 c := make(chan int)